Henry Giroux: Accomplishments

-Giroux's writing has won many awards, and he has written for a range of public and scholarly sources.
-He has written more than 70 books; published more than 500 papers; and published hundreds of chapters in others' books, articles in magazines, and more.

 While at Miami University, Giroux was named as a Distinguished Scholar.
 For 1987–1988 he won the Visiting Distinguished Professor Award at the University of Missouri–Kansas City.
 Between 1992 and 2004, he held the Waterbury Chair Professorship at Penn State University.
 In 1995, he was awarded the Visiting Asa Knowles Chair Professorship by Northeastern University and he won a Tokyo Metropolitan University Fellowship for Research.

 In 1998, Giroux was selected to the Laureate chapter of Kappa Delta Phi. in 1998 and 1999, he was awarded a Distinguished Visiting Lectureship in art education at the School of the Art Institute of Chicago.
 For May–June 2000 he was the winner of a Getty Research Institute Visiting Scholar Award.
 In 2001, he was selected as a Hooker Distinguished Visiting Professor at McMaster University.

-In 2002 Giroux was named as one of the top fifty educational thinkers of the modern period in Fifty Modern Thinkers on Education: From Piaget to the Present as part of Routledge's "Key Guides Publication Series".
-In 2001 he won the James L. Kinneavy Award for the most outstanding article published in JAC in 2001, which was presented by the Association of Teachers of Advanced Composition at the Conference on College Composition and Communication held in Chicago in March 2002.
+In 2001 Giroux won the James L. Kinneavy Award for the most outstanding article published in JAC in 2001, which was presented by the Association of Teachers of Advanced Composition at the Conference on College Composition and Communication held in Chicago in March 2002.
 For 2002 he was named by Oxford University to deliver the Herbert Spencer Lecture.